ApplicationsOfLanguageModels/course-website-S2025/projects.md

 - Adhere to the professional standards of research publication, including a clear problem statement, rigorous methodology, and thorough evaluation.
 - Align with the topics and goals of relevant workshops or shared tasks.
 - Reflect a concerted effort to push for **practical impact** and **novel contributions** in their respective domains.

-Students are encouraged to begin exploring potential publication venues early in the project timeline to ensure their work aligns with the deadlines and focus areas of these opportunities.